Ibercivis/AGORA-Quiz/README.md

 You can find the full text of the license [here](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).

 ## ✉️ Contact
-For further information or collaboration inquiries, please contact info[a]ibercivis.es
+For further information or collaboration inquiries, please contact development[a]ibercivis.es

 Thank you for your interest in AGORA-Quiz!
 Together, we can counter disinformation and promote climate literacy.